Coronavirus (COVID-19) infection control for care providers

 People supported by home care services, including those living in extra care housing Open

 Many people receiving care and support from home care services will be at risk of serious illness should they catch coronavirus.
-It is vital that both care staff and people using the service continue to follow the main advice from the Government outlined at the start of this quick guide.
+It is vital that both care staff and people using the service continue to follow the main advice from the Government outlined at the start of this quick guide, as well as the guidance specifically for home care services.
+Guidance has also been issued for supported living providers.
 Providers should also reduce contact between members of staff where possible, and minimise the number of different people going into the homes of those considered at higher risk.

 Providers should assume that anyone newly receiving support from their service may have COVID-19 for the first 14 days and care workers should use PPE as advised for caring for someone with the virus.
 If a person being supported by the service is discharged from hospital and the result of their COVID-19 test is not known, assume that the test may be positive for 14 days (or until the result is received) and use PPE as advised.